adityarpai843/swe-hiring-problem-1/Solution.md

 # Solution

-1. The solution i'm building here is a CLI tool that runs in background which uses REST API built by interns.
+1. The solution i'm building here is a CLI tool that runs in background which uses REST API built by interns.I'm saving directly to PG.

-2. Ideal solution would be to save directly to PG DB with timestamp

 3. Ideal solution would be to have support sign in using google and save sqlite.db and sync across sign in's.
 This makes us not needing take care of webserver on our own.

 4. CLI Tool internals
-- Detect OS (if linux/mac show linux terminal commands else powershell)
+- Detect terminal (if linux/mac show linux terminal commands else powershell)
-- Upon start append history if there is history newer than current history(Check is performed using timestamp).
+- Upon start append history if there is history newer than current history.
+- Performs diff to know whether anything new is present.

 ## Components in Solution